lonevvolf/kaichronicles/README.md

 ## Kai Chronicles

 Kai Chronicles is a game player for Lone Wolf game books.
-Only books 1 - 15 are playable.
+Only books 1 - 16 are playable.
 The game player can run as a website.

-This is a fork from the original "Kai Chronicles" as tonib stopped development in November 2021.
+This is a fork from the [original "Kai Chronicles"](https://github.com/tonib/kaichronicles) as tonib stopped development in November 2021.

 This repository does not contain game books data.
 Data must be downloaded from the [Project Aon web site](https://www.projectaon.org).